-What exactly makes benefits and perks so important for your employees?
+What exactly makes benefits and perks so crucial for your employees?
 You can boil this down to three main points.

-Employee confidence and protection: Part of that value exchange we mentioned earlier is a sense of safety and comfort between both groups.
-Employers don’t want to constantly look over their shoulders to make sure their teams are working, but employees need that added confidence also.
+Part of that value exchange we mentioned earlier is a sense of safety and comfort between both groups.
+Employers don’t want to constantly look over their shoulders to ensure their teams are working, but employees also need that added confidence.
 Along with this comes the guarantee of protection the government provides the workforce.
 Mandatory benefit standards help establish that trust.

-Employee retention and reducing turnover: All employers across all niches note the struggle for retaining and attracting talent.
-In fact, it’s become more of a standard now that professionals “job-hop” faster than in the past.
-One way to avoid this happening to you is by providing a comprehensive benefits package.
-Some people will leave a job with a higher salary to a job with a better benefits package, based on the needs of them and their families.
-With turnover meaning a loss of money both on the employee and training a replacement, you want to make sure you have everything you need.
+All employers across all niches note the struggle in retaining and attracting talent.
+It’s become more of a standard now that professionals “job-hop” faster than in the past.
+One way to avoid this is by providing a comprehensive benefits package.
+Some people will leave a job with a higher salary for a job with a better benefits package, based on the needs of them and their families.
+With turnover meaning a loss of money on the employee and training a replacement, you want to ensure you have everything you need.

-Advantage over competitors: Even if you don’t have benefits at the front of your mind, your competitors might.
-We mentioned before how benefits can be a motivator for people to change their careers.
-Having a strong set of benefits can give you a leg up to attract top talent for your company.
+Even if you don’t have benefits at the front of your mind, your competitors might.
+We mentioned before how benefits can motivate people to change their careers.
+A strong set of benefits can give you a leg up to attract top talent for your company.

 Basic Employee Benefits Requirements

-When it comes to providing benefits to your employees, it’s essential that you keep to the standard of benefits required by law.
+When providing benefits to your employees, you must keep to the standard of benefits required by law.
 Failing to do so can lead to financial penalties to varying degrees.
-For example, failure to comply with local labor regulation in Alberta, Canada extends from $500 to $6000.
+For example, failure to comply with local labor regulations in Alberta, Canada, extends from $500 to $6000.
 The amount depends on the number of cases and repeat offenses.
-However, this doesn’t include civil suits and the higher amounts you may have to pay there.
+However, this doesn’t include civil suits and the higher amounts you may have to pay.

 One of the most prominent historical examples of this was the case against Microsoft in 2000.
-Having failed to properly provide benefits for temporary employees, Microsoft eventually agreed to pay almost $100 million at the conclusion of an eight-year class-action lawsuit.
+Having failed to provide benefits for temporary employees properly, Microsoft eventually agreed to pay almost $100 million after an eight-year class-action lawsuit.

-So, with this in mind, what exactly are the benefits that you need to provide?
-This will ultimately depend on local regulations (key for international business) but there are a few general benefits you can expect to provide.
+So, with this in mind, what are the benefits you need to provide?
+This will ultimately depend on local regulations (key for international business), but there are a few general benefits you can expect to provide.
 Here are some of the most common ones:

-- Medical insurance: Ideally, you want packages for single people and families, to provide top coverage.
+Ideally, you want packages for single people and families to provide top cover.

-- Life insurance: This is a major draw if you are looking to retain family/senior employees.
+This is a major draw if you want to retain family/senior employees.
 Companies like Prudential or Northwestern mutual are popular.

-- Disability insurance: This is particularly important for jobs that have a physical component or element of risk (oil workers, construction).
+This is particularly important for jobs with a physical component or element of risk (oil workers, construction).

-- Holidays, vacations, and sick leave: This helps lower burnout and allow time for employees to spend with family.
+This helps lower burnout and allows time for employees to spend with family.

-- Unemployment insurance: This helps insulate your employee confidence if you are in a shaky market.
+This helps insulate your employees’ confidence if you are in a shaky market.

-International companies need to pay an even greater focus to benefits due to the high risk of talent withdrawal.
-Benefits can be one of the strongest options you have to avoid a rotating door of potential talent.
+International companies must pay more attention to benefits due to the high risk of talent withdrawal.
+Benefits can be one of the most robust options to avoid a rotating door of potential talent.
 But how exactly do you put this into practice?

 Following the global standards in employee benefits, there are four ways to compensate overseas workers:

 - Keep the person on the home-country payroll.
 This is only applicable for short-term projects.
-Along with this, the employee requires a visa and pays income tax aside from payroll in a host country.
+The employee also requires a visa and pays income tax aside from payroll in a host country.

 - Compensating employees as independent contractors.
 This can be quite a risk, causing a contractor/employee misclassification);